How to Set Supports for Dental 3D Models•

 To learn more about what the different support settings on CHITUBOX mean, please click here.

-What is the Process of Printing Dental Models?
+What's the Process of 3D Printing Dental Models?

 So, how exactly are dental models created?